 Aloo Gobi Recipe for a Curried Cauliflower and Potato Side

-This easy aloo gobi recipe for a cauliflower and potato curry makes a gently spiced aloo gobi just like your favourite Indian restaurant makes.
+This easy aloo gobi recipe for an Indian cauliflower and potato curry makes a gently spiced aloo gobi just like your favourite Indian restaurant makes.
 It’s another of our best vegetable side dishes.

 Traditionally a Punjabi dish originating in Northern India and Pakistan, aloo gobi has become a much-loved dish all over the world, thanks to Indian and Pakistani migrant and the proliferation of Indian restaurants.